YuankaiQi/REVERIE/README.md

 ```
 sudo apt-get install libopencv-dev python-opencv freeglut3 freeglut3-dev libglm-dev libjsoncpp-dev doxygen libosmesa6-dev libosmesa6 libglew-dev
 ```
+If still lack of some packages, you can refer to the content in the [Dockerfile](https://github.com/YuankaiQi/REVERIE/blob/master/Dockerfile).

 ### 2.1.
 Clone Repo
 Clone the REVERIE repository: